robolyst/osquant/content/papers/wiener-khinchin-theorem-and-gaussian-processes/index.md

 ---
-title: "Wiener-Khinchin theorem and Gaussian processes"
+title: Wiener-Khinchin theorem and Gaussian processes
-summary: "
-There's a magical little theorem that links a power spectral density to the autocovariance function.
-You can use this to quickly estimate Gaissian processes and model periodic time series.
+summary: ' There''s a magical little theorem that links a power spectral density to the autocovariance function.
+You can use this to quickly estimate a Gaussian process of a periodic time series. '
-"
-date: "2023-11-11"
+date: '2023-11-11'
 type: paper
 mathjax: true
 authors:
   - Adrian Letchford
 categories:
   - mathematics
 ---

 The [Wiener-Khinchin theorem](https://en.wikipedia.org/wiki/Wiener%E2%80%93Khinchin_theorem) provides a clever way of building Gaussian processes for regression.
 I'll show you this theorem in action with some Python code and how to use it to model a process.